 Tsavo East is popular for short safaris combined with a beach destination, such as Mombasa or the Lamu Islands.

 Meru National Park to Visit the Home of “Born Free”

 Meru National Park is home of the book “Born Free”, a story that centres around Elsa the lioness.
-The national park is a forest reserve located in a protected area straddling to equator.
+The national park is a forest reserve located in a protected area straddling to the equator.
 There are hills rich with volcanic soils, flat landscapes and numerous rivers zigzagging through the park.
 Mount Kenya forms an incredible backdrop to the park – and the wildlife is phenomenal.
 Buffalo, wild dog, zebra, and abundant birdlife are just a few of the things to spot while on safari in Meru.